MichaelRondon/NumberToTextConverter/README.md

 ## Important

-A billion is considered as 10¹², a trillion 10¹⁸
+A billion is considered as 10¹², a trillion 10¹⁸ (Long scale https://en.wikipedia.org/wiki/Long_and_short_scales)

 Maximum allowed value: 9223372036854775807 (Long.MAX_VALUE)